arav06/aws-fundies/aws-services-fundamentals.md

 Allows developers to use the infrastructure that complies with data regulations from a certain part of the word and/or is closest to end user

-As of 2021, there are 25 regions(approx)
+As of 2021, there are 25 regions(approx).
+Examples: ap-south-1, us-east-1

 Our region is displayed in the top right corner, next to your username